elephantscale/es-training-new/search-common/slides/InvertedIndex.md

 ## Phrase queries

- * We want to be able to answer queries such as  **“Calvin Klein”** – as a phrase
+ * We want to be able to answer queries such as  **"Calvin Klein"** – as a phrase

- * Thus the sentence  *“My best friend is Mary Klein.
-My name is Calvin.”*  is not a match.
+ * Thus the sentence  *"My best friend is Mary Klein.
+My name is Calvin."*  is not a match.

-     - The concept of phrase queries has proven easily understood by users; one of the few “advanced search” ideas that works
+     - The concept of phrase queries has proven easily understood by users; one of the few "advanced search" ideas that works

      - Many more queries are  *implicit phrase queries*